 Spend two fabulous weeks discovering the sights, sounds and flavours of India.
-From Delhi to Goa and via the ethereal beauty of Rajasthan and the bustling metropolis of Mumbai, experience the best street food in Delhi, the beautiful sight of the Taj Mahal in Agra, the delightful taste of Rajasthan’s traditional cuisine in Jaipur and Udaipur, the colours of India’s markets and bazaars and cook up delicious regional Indian dishes in a number of inspiring cooking classes.
+From Delhi to Goa via the ethereal beauty of Rajasthan and to the bustling metropolis of Mumbai, experience the very best street food in Delhi, the beautiful sight of the Taj Mahal in Agra and the delightful taste of Rajasthan’s traditional cuisine in Jaipur and Udaipur.
 Relax on Goa’s beaches, see Jaipur’s breathtaking Palace of the Wind, explore the vibrant street food scene of Mumbai and spend time in rural Rajasthan living it up in a 17th-century fort.
-This unforgettable journey into the cultural and gastronomic heart of India will satisfy every appetite.
+With a taste of India’s vibrant markets and the chance to cook up a storm yourself, this unforgettable journey will take you to the cultural and gastronomic heart of India.

 Days : 15